About the course

 The programme is delivered in 14 one-week core modules plus 2-4 elective weeks depending on the four elective subjects selected.
 The September intake is delivered in one-week modules over 24 months and the January intake is delivered in one-week modules over 21 months.
 Around an additional one or two months is required to complete assessment, meaning the course length totals 26 and 24 months respectively.
 There is no difference in content between the two intakes.

 Core modules usually start on a Monday morning and end on a Friday evening.
-Elective modules and overseas modules will include weekends.
+Elective modules and the overseas module will include weekends.
 During module weeks it is recommended that you stay in or near to Oxford.
 The courses are complemented by flexible study (reading, research, writing assignments) completed away from the business school.
 Courses are usually delivered in person/face-to-face.
 If appropriate/needed, up to three modules can be delivered online.

 The programme is made up of: